pub-struct/typescript-nextjs-starter/README.md

 - `pnpm start` — Starts the application in production mode.
 - `pnpm type-check` — Validate code using TypeScript compiler.
 - `pnpm lint` — Runs ESLint for all files in the `src` directory.
+- `pnpm lint:fix` — Runs ESLint fix for all files in the `src` directory.
 - `pnpm format` — Runs Prettier for all files in the `src` directory.
+- `pnpm format:check` — Check Prettier list of files that need to be formatted.
+- `pnpm format:ci` — Prettier check for CI.

 ### Path Mapping